mewwts/addict/README.md

 ### Default values
 For keys that are not in the dictionary, addict behaves like ```defaultdict(Dict)```, so missing keys return an empty ```Dict``` rather than raising ```KeyError```.
-If this behaviour is not desired, it can be overriden using
+If this behaviour is not desired, it can be overridden using
 ```Python
 >>> class DictNoDefault(Dict):
 >>>     def __missing__(self, key):